hawkinsd90/BouncePartyClubSite/docs/AUTH_AND_ROLES.md

 1. Customer fills out `/signup` with name, email, password, and optionally a home address.
 2. `signUp()` is called with user metadata (first name, last name, phone, address fields).
 3. A Postgres trigger (`handle_new_user`) runs on `auth.users` insert and:
-   - Creates a `customers` record (using metadata name/email; Google name is overridden by form name if both exist)
+   - Creates a `customers` record (using metadata name/email; form-submitted name takes priority over Google's display name if both exist)
    - Creates a `user_roles` entry with `role: 'customer'`
    - Links the new user to any existing orders matching their email address
    - Creates a `customer_profiles` record
+   - Stores OAuth provider and profile data on `customers` if the user signed up via Google
 4. Home address (if provided) is saved via the `save-signup-address` edge function after successful auth.

 Trigger execution is logged to `auth_trigger_logs` for debugging.